taylormleigh/PaperGarden/README.md

 * When the user logs in, the information is validated via axios get request.
 * When the user creates a new login, an axios post request sends the data through an Express/NodeJS server to a mySQL database, which only takes unique entries for usernames.
 If the username they desire already exists, it will send back an error to the client.
 * When the user fills out a form, the information is saved in state via a custom React hook.
-* When the user submits a form, the information about the world they create is saved to their account via POST request.
+* When the user submits a form, the information about the world they create is saved to a mySQL database.

 ### Required Research
 * Though the project was to accomplish the MVP of the concept, I will be using a Feature Branch Workflow as it evolves.